Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Understanding the Challenges in Operational AI Clusters

-\textbf{Challenges and Opportunities in Optimizing Communication Performance.} In addition to uncorrectable faults leading to job crashes, GPUs can experience stalls due to delays in completing collective operations or data loading tasks.
-This paper concentrates on addressing unnecessary overhead in collective operations.
-To begin with, elevated communication costs may arise from traffic collision among various flows or hardware issues, such as degraded PCIe lanes or Ethernet link failures.
-To simultaneously expand the maximum system scale and improve system availability and maintainability, we have adopted dual-port Network Interface Cards (NICs) for system interconnects, with two separate ports bonded together.
-Having each port connecting to a distinct leaf switch, there would be two available links between the hosts and leaf switches.
-Should one link become inoperative, the remaining link would take over all the downstream traffic, making it a bottleneck in the system.
-Furthermore, beyond the communication overhead caused by hardware defects, there is also the potential for multiple data flows to compete for the available bandwidth of a single link.
-For today's distributed training jobs, bandwidth constraints can significantly prolong the communication latency and lead to degradation of communication performance.
+Just as a coin has two sides, this architecture also presents challenges in communication performance. \emph{It's known that elevated communication costs may arise from traffic collision among various flows.} When numerous flows contend for the limited bandwidth of a single link, the flow completion time can increase by several times.
+In collective communication, any flow that is throttled can have a ripple effect, hindering the entire communication group from proceeding with subsequent operations. \emph{Moreover, a new problem arises with dual-port NICs.
+If there is an imbalance in the loads on the two physical ports, the port with the higher load can become a bottleneck.} For today's distributed training jobs, these issues can significantly prolong the communication latency and lead to degradation of communication performance.
 As modern models and the training clusters grow in scale, this problem would be further exacerbated.
 Fig.~\ref{fig:perfproblem} presents a comparison of actual versus ideal performance, training a representative GPT-like model composed of 22 billion parameters.
 It is evident that there exists a discrepancy between the effective performance achieved and the theoretical ideal performance, and this disparity amplifies as the scale of the system increases.
 Notably, when the system scales to 512 GPUs, the effective performance drops to 30\% below the ideal performance.